Packers Endure More Injuries in Beating Bengals

 “It didn’t feel great,” Tom said after the game.

-Asked to put his level of pain on a one to 10 scale, Tom declined to answer.
+Asked to put his level of pain on a 1-to-10 scale, Tom declined to answer.

 “I ain’t answering that.
 No way,” he said.